imevro/react-ui/README.md

 ### Media

-Media displays a media object (images) to the left or right of a content block.
+Media displays a media object (images or any what you want) to the left or right of a content block.

 ```js
 <UI.Media